414 North Main Street Newton, KS 67114

 The current Amtrak station in Newton, designed by Kansas architect E.H.
 Harrison, was built in 1929-1930 in the Tudor Revival style and was modeled after Shakespeare’s house on Stratford-on-Avon.
 This two-story brick building is constructed with a steep slate roof and patches of half-timbering.
 The interior has medieval touches of heavy-beamed ceilings and half-timbered walls.

 The current building is the third depot in this location.
 In its heyday it housed a ticket office, waiting room, railroad offices and a Harvey House restaurant, which operated from its opening until the late 1940s.
 The Arcade Hotel, a Harvey House hotel, opened in 1900, replacing an earlier structure from 1883.
 Today, the depot building houses the Amtrak waiting room and provides space for a variety of shops and offices, including a law office which takes up the space once occupied by the Harvey House lunch room and news stand.

-This former Atchison Topeka and Santa Fe Railroad (now BNSF Railway) depot, holds a key location at the intersection of the railroad and Main Street in Newton which lies at the “bull’s eye” of North America: U.S. Highway 81 stretches from Winnipeg, Canada to Mexico City and southward, and is Newton’s Main Street.
+This former Atchison, Topeka, and Santa Fe Railway depot holds a key location at the intersection of the railroad and Main Street in Newton which lies at the “bull’s eye” of North America: U.S. Highway 81 stretches from Winnipeg, Canada to Mexico City and southward, and is Newton’s Main Street.
 U.S. Highway 50 passes from Washington, D.C. through Newton, and on to Sacramento.
 The Amtrak station here truly is where the roads and the railroads meet.
 Despite the late hours at which the trains stop, Newton’s depot is busy because of its proximity to Wichita, 25 miles to the south.

 The station was added to both the National Register of Historic Places and Kansas Register of Historic Places in 1985 and is part of the Newton Main Street Historical District II, as designated in 2003.